-In this article, we’ll consider how to find domain controllers with FSMO roles in Active Directory, how to transfer one or more FSMO roles to another (additional/secondary) domain controller, and how to seize FSMO roles in case of a failure of the domain controller FSMO role owner.
+In this article, we will review the purpose of domain controllers holding FSMO roles in Active Directory, how to identify the current FSMO role holders, how to transfer one or more Operation Master roles to another domain controller, and how to forcibly seize an FSMO role if the current role holder domain controller fails.

 Understanding FSMO Roles in Active Directory Domain

-What are FSMO (Flexible Single Master Operation) roles in an Active Directory domain?
-You can perform most standard operations in Active Directory (like creating new user accounts and security groups or joining a computer to a domain) on any domain controller.
-The AD replication service is responsible for distributing these changes throughout the AD directory.
-Different conflicts (for example, simultaneous renaming of a user account on several domain controllers) are resolved using a simple principle — the last one is right.
-However, there are several operations during which a conflict is unacceptable (for example, when creating a new child domain/forest, changing the AD schema, etc.).
-To perform operations that require uniqueness, you need the domain controllers with the FSMO roles.
+Most standard operations in Active Directory, such as creating new users and security groups or joining computers to the domain, can be performed on any domain controller.
+The AD Replication Service is responsible for distributing these changes throughout the Active Directory.
+Various conflicts, such as the simultaneous renaming of a user on several domain controllers, are resolved according to the simple principle that the last action takes precedence.
+However, there are several operations for which a conflict would be unacceptable, such as creating a new child domain/forest or changing the AD schema.
+Operations that require mandatory uniqueness require domain controllers with FSMO roles.
 The main task of the FSMO roles is to prevent such conflicts.

 Two roles are unique for an AD forest: